CEDA East Regionals at WCSU

 (3) For teams defending the wall: Procedural Fairness/Competitive Equity impacts are more persuasive to me than "decisionmaking key to end existential threats like global warming."
 Competitive Equity can be a terminal impact rather than just an internal link, but it needs /to be framed and warranted as such.

-(4) Novice Specific--Not a fan of planless affs in the novice division, given that your opponents are likely beginners that are still struggling to navigate the basics of debate.
+(4) Novice Specific - Not a fan of planless affs in the novice division, given that your opponents are beginners who are still struggling to navigate the basics of debate.
 It won't affect W/L, but know that my displeasure will reflect significantly in your speaker points (as in, 26-27 land).
 If you think you've mastered the fundamentals of debate enough to transgress its norms, do yourself and your opponents a favor and challenge yourself in a more advanced division.
-K Affs with plans, on the other hand, I have no issue with.
+K Affs with plans in the novice division, on the other hand, I have no issue with.

 Straight-up Strategies.
 Whatever works.
 Judge Instruction is vital.
 Does UQ frame the link debate, or do the links frame a close UQ debate and why?
 Does the DA turns the case or the other way around, and why?
+Does the internal net benefit to a process CP outweigh the impact of a CP solvency deficit?
 None of these questions should be left up to me.

 K and Non-Traditional Strategies.

-For teams reading the K: My familiarity with your literature base will be above average, and I won't need long overviews demystifies concepts.
+For teams reading the K: My familiarity with your literature base will be above average, and I won't need long overviews to demystify concepts.
 I am more interested in you establishing specific links to an affirmative and concrete impacts that turn or outweigh it.

 I would strongly prefer you to be organized and debate the line-by-line - 1+ minute overviews frustrate me and said frustration will reflect in your speaker points.